 Some posts here on ARoseTintedWorld may contain affiliate links.
 This means that if you click a link and buy a product or register, then I may receive a commission at no extra cost to you.
 I may also use products from the companies mentioned in these posts.
 Thank you for supporting my blog!

-My little girl doesn’t really like getting dressed up.
-I’ve bought her several princess outfits.
-And have been given several flouncy Disney princess dresses.
-She refuses to wear them.
-So this is how I ended up making a girl’s superhero dress.
+My little girl doesn’t really like getting dressed up in long play dresses.
+I’ve bought her several princess outfits and we have been given lots of flouncy Disney princess dresses.
+She just refuses to wear them.
+So this is how I ended up making a girl’s superhero dress as a unique alternative.

 Making a Girl’s Superhero Dress

 Elizabeth’s nursery announced that they were having a ‘Princesses and Superheroes Day’.
 But Elizabeth won’t wear flouncy princess dresses!
-So what was I to do?!
+What was I to do?!

-In the end I decided she would have to go as a superhero.
-I chose Wonder Woman, as I love the outfit and think she is a really strong female character.
+So in the end I decided she would have to go as a superhero.
+And I decided I would make her a normal everyday dress with a super hero twist.
+I chose Wonder Woman, as I love the colours of her outfit and think she is a really strong female character.

 Luckily I had 2 fat quarters of a plain red 100% cotton for the bodice, and 2 fat quarters of the blue stars material for the skirt.
 I sourced an embroidered patch of the wonder woman logo from eBay, and bought some gold satin bias binding/trim from my local haberdashery shop. – though it is available here.